Board of Advisors

-We are thrilled to have Barbara Martin serve on our Board of Advisors.
-Fans from around the country have gravitated to Barbara's award winning Western Swing Monthly publication.
-Over the past 21 years, it has became the central hub of news within the Western Swing world.
+Thousands of friends and fans from around the country gravitated to Barbara's award winning Western Swing Monthly publication over the past 23 years.
+Her monthly journal became the central hub of news for the entire western swing world.

 Barbara grew up in a California home where big band music was always on the radio.
 Her Dad's good taste in music influenced her for the rest of her life.
 Music and journalism have been her life's passions.
 She's forever a fan of harmony and lyrics that paint a picture, cowboy music has been a staple in her life since television first brought Gene Autry, Roy Rogers and Tex Ritter into our homes.
 Being open to all forms of music and traveling to enjoy live music wherever she lived have brought a world of new experiences to Barbara's life.
 "It opened up my world and brought me joy."

 In 1993, a friend gave her Asleep at the Wheel's first Tribute to Bob Wills album.
 She thought the music was amazingly compelling.
 She had to learn all she could about Bob Wills and the unique American art form called Western Swing.
 Time to travel to Texas!
 Red Steagall's Cowboy Gathering in Fort Worth introduced her to several of the Texas Playboys live on stage playing Western Swing!
 She realized that Fort Worth was the birthplace and hotbed of Western Swing music, so Barbara packed up and moved to Texas.